 This stylish, dark gray baby gate is sleek with no unsightly adjustment holes.
 Because this gate functions as a wide swing door, it doesn’t have a trip bar along the floor.

 Some drawbacks that need to be carefully noted is, based on my findings, the included hardware may not be adequate, especially for drywall installation.
 Then, it difficult to install, and also, the screws are too short of reaching the stud.
 In addition, I believe it would be a better value if the plastic hinge pieces were replaced with metal ones.

 Type #2: Round posts or banisters on one side or both sides

 So what is the difference between a banister and a baluster and a newel post?

 These terms are often confusing because there is some overlap of usage, so here’s the scoop:

-Generally speaking, if you don’t have flat surface (or only one) at the top of your stairs, it is because you have a series of banisters and possibly a newel post, which is a thicker, heavier, and oftentimes round post at the top of the stairs to anchor the railing.
+Generally speaking, if you don’t have a flat surface (or only one) at the top of your stairs, it is because you have a series of banisters and possibly a newel post, which is a thicker, heavier, and often round post at the top of the stairs to anchor the railing.

 Thankfully, baby gate manufacturers are aware of this and provide a great solution.

 There are three strong options available on the market for stairway banister adaption kits which can be used for any top of stairs gate: